 Besides, you also need to make sure that this kind of work is right for you before devoting much time and energy to it.

-Many people look at work in human rights through rose-colored glasses before starting to deal with things like bureaucracy, diverse personalities, corruption, business interests, and limited funding.
+Many people look at work in human rights through rose-coloured glasses before starting to deal with things like bureaucracy, diverse personalities, corruption, business interests, and limited funding.

 Use all the possibilities to volunteer abroad to broaden your horizons, work outside your comfort zone and get valuable contacts.

 You should also look for paid internships if you cannot afford to work without being paid.
 And you even might be offered a job at the end of a campaign.